 Larry Coben is SPI's Executive Director and an archaeologist affiliated with the University of Pennsylvania.
 Coben is Chairman of the Board of NRG Energy.
 He is also the founder, chairman and CEO of Tremisis Energy Corporation, a company that invests in and advises businesses in the energy and environmental sectors, and has served as CEO of both public and private companies.

-Katie Ford served as President, CEO and, most recently, Chairman of Ford Models, a role she relinquished at the beginning of 2008 in order to focus on her philanthropic interests.
+Katie Ford served as President, CEO and, most recently Chairman of Ford Models, a role she relinquished in the beginning of 2008 in order to focus on her philanthropic interests.
 During her tenure Ford Models became the world's largest model and talent management company.
 Ms Ford devotes much of her time to preventing human trafficking and is on the board of the Wayuu Taya Foundation, which provides support of indigenous groups in South America.

-Brent Lane is Director of the University of North Carolina Center for Competitive Economies and an Adjunct Professor at the university's Kenan-Flagler Business School.
+Brent Lane is Director of the University of North Carolina Center for Competitive Economies and an Adjunct Professor at the university's Kenen-Flagler Business School.
 Before he joined UNC, his professional life bridged the worlds of venture capital, R&D commercialization and entrepreneurial development.
 Lane is currently working on strategies to preserve sensitive natural and cultural World Heritage sites while enhancing their value to regional economies and benefiting local people.